YARA-Designer/core/README.md

 2. Use the Cortex responder on a case in TheHive, which will populate core's database.

 ## API
+NB/FIXME: Models are not entirely up to date!

 For documentation on the API start the server and visit `http://<host>:<port>/api/v1/`

 ## Workflow